+All sections of Antelope Canyon have something in common: striking, multicolored rock walls that have been carved by erosion.
 While Canyon X and Lower Antelope Canyon may look similar at first glance, there are some key differences between these two natural wonders.

 What Is Lower Antelope Canyon?

-What is Canyon X?
+What Is Canyon X?

 Differences Between Canyon X and Lower Antelope Canyon

 Another difference between the two canyons is the price.
-The various Navajo tour operators price their tours differently but Lower Antelope Canyon is always more expensive than Canyon X. This is because Lower Antelope Canyon is more popular.
+The various Navajo tour operators price their tours differently but Lower Antelope Canyon is almost always more expensive than Canyon X. This is because Lower Antelope Canyon is more popular.

 Speaking of the tours, the durations are also different.
-Tours of Canyon X are longer than tours of Lower Antelope Canyon, with a total time of about 90 minutes compared to 60 minutes.
-Note that much of the Canyon X tour time is spent driving and hiking the actuall canyon.
+Tours of Lower Antelope Canyon are longer than tours of Canyon, with total times of about an hour and a half vs one hour, respectively.